Historical Inertia: A Neglected but Powerful Baseline for Long Sequence Time-series Forecasting: Introduction

 Rather than the typical setting of predicting values of limited number of time-steps, i.e. 48 steps or fewer \citep{MTGNN,TEG,TPA_LSTM,LSTNet}, an emerging line of work focuses on the problem of long sequence time-series forecasting (LSTF), where up to 720 steps can be predicted at a time \citep{informer}.
 Such an increasing sequence length can be troublesome to most existing works, which are designed for relatively short prediction horizon.

 To deal with the challenges of effectively modeling temporal correlations in long sequence and efficiently operating on long inputs and outputs, the state-of-the-art (SOTA) work Informer \citep{informer} proposes a novel variant of Transformer \citep{attention} to reduce time and space complexity while maintaining prediction accuracy, which is indeed a breakthrough.
-Despite that the extensive experiments on five real-world datasets demonstrates Informer's superiority to its baselines, the enhanced performance can be limited when considering the baseline of taking the most recent values in inputs as outputs, which can be referred to as the historical inertial (HI).
+Despite that the extensive experiments on five real-world datasets demonstrates Informer's superiority to its baselines, the enhanced performance can be limited when considering the baseline of taking the most recent values in inputs as outputs, which can be referred to as the historical inertia (HI).

-In this paper, we first address this issue by providing an experimental evaluation of the proposed baseline HI and SOTA models and on a variety of public rel-world datasets, and then make an comprehensive discussion on why HI is powerful and how HI could serve as a potential trick.
+In this paper, we first address this issue by providing an experimental evaluation of the proposed baseline HI and SOTA models and on a variety of public real-world datasets, and then make a comprehensive discussion on why HI is powerful and how we can benefit from HI.